IRS Heavy Vehicle Use Tax:

 ONLINE VEHICLE REGISTRATION

 Vehicle owners now have the option of renewing their annual vehicle registrations on-line using a credit or debit card.
-There is a 3% convenience fee charged by the online service provider and owners will need to have their renewal notice in hand to obtain the website address and for vehicle-specific information.
+There is a $1.00 plus a 3% convenience fee charged by the online service provider and owners will need to have their renewal notice in hand to obtain the website address and for vehicle-specific information.
 To find out more about this service, call the Boundary County Vehicle Licensing Office, (208) 267-7613.

 Available for passenger cars, motorhomes, commercial and